9.3.1 Disclosure

 Liaison with State and Local Law Enforcement Officials

-1. The SAC shall maintain liaison with local and state law enforcement officials to identify violations which warrant action by CI and to keep current in regard to enforcement problems in his/her office.
+1. The SAC shall maintain liaison with local and state law enforcement officials to identify violations which warrant action by CI and to keep current in regard to enforcement problems in their office.

 Liaison with Other Federal Agencies

 1. The SAC will meet with other agencies to set up direct lines of communication for overall cooperation aimed at enhancing the respective law enforcement efforts of both agencies, including all civil and criminal aspects of financial crimes.
-Information will be obtained at the local level on an investigation-by-investigation basis, only as authorized by 26 USC §6103.
+Information will be obtained at the local level on an investigation-by-investigation basis, only as authorized by IRC 6103.

-2. The SAC will brief local Federal law enforcement officials on the disclosure provisions contained in the wagering law (26 USC §4424); those implemented through the Tax Reform Act of 1976 (26 USC §6103); and the implications of these provisions upon the IRS disclosure of information to other Federal agencies and the IRS procedures for informing other agencies of non-tax violations.
-The SAC will ensure that special agents follow the procedures set out in IRM 9.3.1.9 above concerning instances of other Federal violations observed during an investigation.
+2. The SAC will brief local Federal law enforcement officials on the disclosure provisions contained in the wagering law (IRC 4424); those implemented through the Tax Reform Act of 1976 (IRC 6103); and the implications of these provisions upon the IRS disclosure of information to other Federal agencies and the IRS procedures for informing other agencies of non-tax violations.
+The SAC will ensure that SA's follow the procedures set out in IRM 9.3.1.10.2, Liaison with Other Federal Agencies concerning instances of other Federal violations observed during an investigation.

 Disclosure of Information Received From Other Federal Law Enforcement Agencies